Firefighters battle house fire in west Tulsa - NewsBreak

 Firefighters battle house fire in west Tulsa

-TULSA, Okla. — Crews are working to put out a house fire in west Tulsa Wednesday morning.
+TULSA, Okla. — Crews put out a house fire in west Tulsa Wednesday morning.

-Sapulpa firefighters are battling the house fire near West 61st Street and South 33rd West Avenue near Sapulpa.
+Sapulpa firefighters battled the fire near West 61st Street and South 33rd West Avenue near Sapulpa.

 Firefighters did not find anybody inside the house.